anthonyzhang1/My-Photo-Website/README.md

 # My Photo Website
-My Photo Website is a photo sharing website similar to Imgur, but with fewer features.\
+My Photo Website is a photo sharing website similar to Imgur, but with fewer features. \
-You can register for an account, view other people's photos, upload your own photos, and comment on photos.\
+You can register for an account, view other users' photos, upload your own photos, and comment on photos.
 You may also search for photos with a matching title or description.

-This application uses MySQL, Express, and Handlebars.
-MySQL is the database, Express is the backend, and Handlebars is used for the frontend.\
+My Photo Website uses MySQL, Express, and Handlebars.
+MySQL is for the database, Express is for the back end, and Handlebars is for the front end. \
-You will need MySQL and NodeJS to run the server.

-This application was made in my university's Web Development course, with a few changes made to the application since then.
+My Photo Website was created for my university's Web Development course in Fall 2021.

-#### Note: This application should only be locally hosted because it was not designed entirely with security in mind.
-This is more a project for learning.
+#### This application was not designed entirely with security in mind.
+This was more a project for learning.

 # Installation Instructions
 You only need to complete the installation process once.
+Also, you will need MySQL and Node.js to run the server.

 ### Step 1: Enter your database credentials into the `config.env` file in the `application` directory.
 Enter your database username in the `DB_USER` field and your database password in the `DB_PASSWORD` field, replacing `root`.\